cloudmesh-community/sp20-516-224/datacenter.md

 ### Circular Economy Practice At Google

-A circular economy model is restorative and regenerative as shown in @fig:Google Circular Economy.
+A circular economy model is restorative and regenerative as shown in @fig:Google-Circular-Economy.
 In such model, products are created to be easily refurbished, repaired, reused and recycled.

 It is based in three principles.